What Are Effective Presentation Skills (and How to Improve Them)

 Posture

 How you present yourself plays a role in your body language and ability to project your voice.
 It also sets the tone for the presentation.
-Avoid slouching or looking overly tense.
-Instead, remain open, upright, and adaptable while taking the formality of the occasion into account.
+Remain open, upright, and adaptable while taking the formality of the occasion into account.

 Storytelling

 Incorporating storytelling into a presentation is an effective strategy used by many powerful public speakers.
 It has the power to bring your subject to life and pique the audience’s curiosity.
-Don’t be afraid to tell a personal story, slowly building up suspense or adding a dramatic moment.
+Consider telling a personal story, slowly building up suspense, or adding a dramatic moment.
 And, of course, be sure to end with a positive takeaway to drive your point home.

 Active listening